awtrix/hd-apps/README.md

-# Awtrix 3 Apps
+# Awtrix HD Apps
-This is the central repository for Awtrix 3 apps.
+This is the central repository for Awtrix HD apps.